Smilooooo/Smilooooo.github.io/_posts/2025-05-13-pigeon-post.md

 |:---:|
 |Figure 11: Comparison of PIGEOTTO’s results against other models on benchmark datasets.|

-The first mentioned benchmark is IM2GPS which consists of only 237 primarily landmark images.
+The first mentioned benchmark is IM2GPS [<a href="#ref6">6</a>] which consists of only 237 primarily landmark images.
 While PIGEOTTO is worse than the best prior model on a smaller granularities like street-, city- and region-level which might be the case because of the rather small test data set.
 Still it can improve performance on a country- and continent-level by 2 percent.

-On the larger and more diverse IM2GPS3k dataset, PIGEOTTO performs exceptionally well except at the street level, where it underperforms by about 1.5 %.
+On the larger and more diverse IM2GPS3k [<a href="#ref20">20</a>] dataset, PIGEOTTO performs exceptionally well except at the street level, where it underperforms by about 1.5 %.
 At all other levels, the model significantly outperforms its predecessors, delivering an performance boost of 11.4 % on a country level.

-On YFCC4k and YFCC26k, PIGEOTTO achieves state-of-the-art results, with a 12.2 % increase in country-level accuracy on YFCC4k and a +13.6 % increase on YFCC26k.
+On YFCC4k [<a href="#ref20">20</a>] and YFCC26k [<a href="#ref12">12</a>], PIGEOTTO achieves state-of-the-art results, with a 12.2 % increase in country-level accuracy on YFCC4k and a +13.6 % increase on YFCC26k.
 This demonstrates that PIGEOTTO generalizes effectively to unseen locations, excelling not only on smaller benchmarks but also on larger, more diverse datasets.

-Finally, on GWS15k considered the toughest benchmark with 15,000 entirely unseen Street View panoramas by the authors.
+Finally, on GWS15k [<a href="#ref4">4</a>] considered the toughest benchmark with 15,000 entirely unseen Street View panoramas by the authors.
 PIGEOTTO cuts the median error from ∼2,500 km down to 415.4 km and maintains street-level accuracy at 0.7 %.
 More impressively, it boosts city-level by +7.7 %, region-level by +22.5 %, country-level by +38.8 %, and continent-level by +34.6 %, underscoring its true planet-scale generalizability to brand-new places.

 ### Ablations